-Yes you can, if the terms and conditions allow.
+Yes this possible, if the plan holding the benefits terms and conditions allow.
 The maximum that can be taken is the lower of 25% of the fund and 25% of the available lifetime allowance, unless they have some form of tax-free cash protection, more details are below.
-You might expect the amount of the lifetime allowance available to be reduced by any benefit crystallisation events at age 75 but for this purpose, the benefit crystallisation event at age 75 is ignored.
+You might expect the amount of the lifetime allowance available to be reduced by any benefit crystallisation events at age 75, but for this purpose, the benefit crystallisation event at age 75 is ignored.
 The lifetime allowance used in the maximum tax-free cash calculation isn’t reduced by any age 75 benefit crystallisation events.

 See our article Lifetime allowance at age 75 for more details.